armandogj1/Project-Catwalk/README.md

 ![Image of ratings and reviews](./readme-assets/ratings.png)

-At the bottom of the webpage, you can find the Ratings and Reviews for a given product.
-Every product has a collection of ratings and reviews linked to it that detail certain aspects users have experienced with the product.
-These can include ratings based on fit, comfort, quality, and a variety of characteristics that are displayed by averaging all of these ratings in a variety of bars on the left-hand side of the page.
-On the right-hand side, you can find a list of reviews that speak about the product.
-This list can be extended depending on how many reviews were given as well.
-Lastly, you can see a Star component that is calculated for a certain product, and this Star component can also be found on the other portions of the webpage.
+Ratings and Reviews can be found at the bottom of the page.
+All of the ratings and reviews linked to the current product are displayed in common UI pattern.
+The total avergage rating, a breakdown of star counts and characteristics satisfaction is displayed in the left column.
+The right column provides access to the individual reviews.
+More reviews can be displayed by clicking on a button at the bottom.
+The customer can also include a review for the current product through a pop up.

 ## Installation